kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 applied immediately after the HEADERS are parsed.
 This consumes extra state on the peer, but existing stream limits bound the size of that state.

+The HTTP/3 PRIORITY_UPDATE frame is sent on the control stream.
+Because there are no ordering guarantees between streams, a client that reprioritizes a request before receiving the response data might cause the server to receive a PRIORITY_UPDATE for an unknown request.
+If the request stream ID is within bidirectional stream limits, the PRIORITY_UPDATE frame SHOULD be buffered until the stream is opened and applied immediately after the request message has been processed.
+Holding PRIORITY_UPDATES consumes extra state on the peer, although the size of the state is bounded by bidirectional stream limits.
+There is no bound on the number of PRIORITY_UPDATES that can be sent, so an endpoint SHOULD store only the most recently received frame.

 TODO: add more description of how to handle things like receiving PRIORITY_UPDATE on wrong stream, a PRIORITY_UPDATE with an invalid ID, etc.